 - Quickly set up your blog with 1-click WordPress installs

-- Officially endorsed by WordPress.org as a top host for WP
+- Officially endorsed by WordPress.org as a top host

 - 3 caching levels, SSDs, and FREE CDN for performance